 I think because I underestimated the physical neglect.
 On my last full day, I realized I hadn’t brought any water, and had only had a mouthful of tap water to take my meds, and milk, since I arrived.
 I remedied this with a bottle of water and a Gatorade from the sundry store, but I mostly forgot about them after a few sips of each.
 I had neglected real food almost entirely, despite the fact I teach a class about cooking on the road.
 When I did the pre pandemic business travel with my wife, I made us nice crock pot meals and simple side dishes in a hotel room with nothing more than an old microwave and leaking mini fridge.
 At home, I eat at least two scheduled meals a day.
 Yet, alone and lost in writing, I had stuck mostly to toast, fruit, cereal, and dessert.
 I also acquired a microwaveable mac and cheese cup as something closer to real food, but I later found it mysteriously still sitting in the microwave, filled with water to the right line, but uncooked and abandoned.

 I had stayed up almost all night the first night, despite my usual at home bedtime of 9:30, then dragged myself downstairs early to check out the continental breakfast.
 My sleep was weird the next night, too.
-By that last full day, I uncharacteristically impulsively took an extra caffeine pill (another 100mg) midday as someone sensitive to caffeine but who finds it one of the only effective things for managing my chronic pain (usually, the 100mg first thing in the morning).
+By that last full day, I uncharacteristically impulsively took a caffeine pill (100mg) midday as someone sensitive to caffeine.
 I had, realizing how late I’d stayed up and that I didn’t want to be in a coma all day, not taken the full dose of my antipsychotic med at least one night, either.

 I became a total wreck, and failing to find anything better available, had started self harming with manicure scissors, for the first time in almost four years.
 I calmed down enough to throw on some antibiotic ointment and call my wife and tell her all this.
 She was calm, appropriately concerned but understanding, and asked if I wanted to come home.
 I wasn’t sure.
 I tried to write some more.
 But by midnight, I realized the words had stopped coming that morning.
 After another phone call, she picked me up and took me home.